-- 1. All noise complains should be recorded and investigated; - 2.
-Ensure vehicles and other maintenance equipments comply the NEQS and other international standards for noise and are maintained to meet standards; - 3.
-If possible, all noise generating equipments are locked up by acoustic barrier to minimize the extent of impact area; - 4.
-All operational or maintenance staff should wear mufflers/earplugs while operating or working nearby high noise emission sources; - 5.
-Compressor should be regularly tested and monitor for any mechanical fault, as mechanically unfit or un-maintained compressors generally cause high noise; - 6.
-Back-up power generators should be maintained regularly as they will use to facilitate the maintenance work of underground transmission lines.
+- 1. Ensure vehicles and other maintenance equipments comply the NEQS and other international standards for noise and are maintained to meet standards; - 2.
+Compressor should be regularly tested and monitor for any mechanical fault, as mechanically unfit or un-maintained compressors generally cause high noise; - 3.
+Back-up power generators should be maintained regularly as they will use to facilitate the maintenance work of overhead transmission lines.